 Sending a Noise Complaint to the City

 If you are annoyed by noise created by neighbours, there are a number of things you can do.

 Try speaking with your neighbour about the noise.
 Often people do not realise they are causing you a problem and in many cases will be happy to do what they can to help.

-If this approach is not possible or successful, put your complaint in writing and outline the type of noise and location of the source.
-Or fill in a Complaint Form, which is available from the Civic Centre or by contacting City’s Environmental Health Services on 9474 0777.
+If this approach is not possible or successful, send an email to email@example.com and outline the type of noise, location of the source and time of occurrence.
+Alternatively, complete a Complaint Form available from the Civic Centre or by contacting City’s Environmental Health Services on 9474 0777.